 Students should discuss evaluation results with their program mentor, refer back to their course of study and consult the course instructor before attempting revisions.

-For a list of performance assessment rubric terms, click here.
+For a list of performance assessment terms, visit Rubric Terms (opens new window).

 Article Number: 20384, 2732